robinoud/BADS7604_HW4_Transfer_Learning/README.md

   <p align="center">
 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/4f50fa8a170787ea4098c8c844ad8d8b2e526e0c/model's%20classifier.png" style="width:250px;"/></p>

-The model's classifier consists of one flatten layer, five dense layers, one dropout layer with 50%, and one output layer with softmax activation, totaling 32M trainable parameters as shown in the figure above.
+The model's classifier consists of one flatten layer, five dense layers, one dropout layer with 50%, and one output layer with softmax activation, totaling 32M trainable parameters.

 ## 4. Training
 Our custom models were compiled with **`Adam`** as the optimizer, **`sparse_categorical_crossentropy`** as the loss function, and **`ReLU`** as the activation function.
 A GPU used for training the model was Tesla P100-PCIE-16GB in **`Google Colab`** environment, providing access to decreasing the training time within 60 seconds.
 Therefore, we have trained the model for 100 epochs with a batch size of 100.
 Then, the trained model was exported in the HDF5 file as a multi-class classifier.